swatipote7992/tech-challenge-risk-score-frontend/README.md

 ## Testing
-Unit tests (at a file level) can be run with
+All tests can be run with:
 `npm test`

-E2E tests (at an end point level) can be run with:
-`npm run test:e2e`

 (see package.json for some other useful test commands)